artur-ciocanu/launch.en/help/launch-reference/managing-resources/data-elements.md

 Any available JavaScript object or variable can be referenced using the path field.

-If you want to collect JavaScript variables or object properties in your markup and use them with any of your extensions or rules, tag data elements can be used to capture these values.
+If you want to collect JavaScript variables or object properties in your markup and use them with any of your extensions or rules, data elements can be used to capture these values.
 This way, you can refer to the data element throughout your rules, and if the source of the data ever changes, you only need to change your reference to the source (the data element) in one place within the Data Collection UI.

 For example, let's say your markup contains a JavaScript variable called `Page_Name`, like this: